fakemorris/casting-agency/README.md

 PATCH /actors/<int:id> & /movies/<int:id>

 Auth0 Setup:
-AUTH0_DOMAIN, ALGORITHMS and API_AUDIENCE are all available in the .env file for reference.
-Json Web Tokens: You can find JWTs for each role in the .env file to run the app locally.
+AUTH0_DOMAIN, ALGORITHMS and API_AUDIENCE are all available in the setup.sh file for reference.
+Json Web Tokens: You can find JWTs for each role in the below to run the app locally.

 Roles: All 3 roles have been defined in Auth0 and following permissions as shown for each role below are also defined in Auth0.